 Following the recommendation of the Audit Committee, we were appointed by the Directors to audit the financial statements for the year ended 30 September 2011 and subsequent financial periods.
 We were reappointed by the Members of the company at the AGM in March 2020 to audit the financial statements for the year ending 30 September 2020.
-The period of total uninterrupted engagement is 10 years, covering the years ending 30 September 2020.
+The period of total uninterrupted engagement is 10 years, covering the years ending 30 September 2011 to 30 September 2020.